icomefromthenet/GeneralLedger/README.md

 Each entry represent an allocation to a ledger account.

 ### 6. Ledger Account
-Each account can hold one to many child accounts think of it like a tree data structure an account is both a leaf and a stem.
+Each account can hold one to many child accounts think of it like a tree structure.

 ### 6. Trail Balance
-Aggerate of all enteries into a single balance for each account which is then split into debits and credits.
+Aggerate of all enteries into single balances for each account which is then split into debits and credits.
 The ledger is said to be in balance if debits equals credit.

 ### 7. Adjustments
-To make a correction a transaction must be adjusted through a reveral and a re-issue we do NOT delete transactions in our ledgers.
+To make a correction a transaction must be adjusted through a reversal and a re-issue we do NOT delete transactions in our ledgers.

 Create a Transaction